Ava Supernova

 Mistral AI

 Same models the Aurora routing mode uses — pick them directly with your own Mistral key, or let Aurora orchestrate.
-EU infrastructure, Apache-2.0 open weights.
+EU infrastructure, open weights (Large 3 and Small 4 Apache-2.0; Medium 3.5 Modified MIT).

 ModelContextInput / Output per 1MCapabilities